Vault-Software-Team/Vault-Engine-Old/README.md

 If you want to use C# for scripting **you need to have dotnet and the sdk installed!** and the path set!

-# **Rusty Build**

-Rusty build basically means having rust code compiled and added to the game engine, this is just an experiment! only works on linux builds.

 # Upcoming Features

 - **Asset Packager**